 A collision reconstructionist uses the known facts of an accident to work backward to determine what happened.
 The evidence they may use to do this could include the following:

 - Skid marks and other evidence recorded in the police report

 - The damage to each involved vehicle

 - The injuries of everyone involved

-The accident reconstruction experts may be able to determine where the impact occurred, who violated traffic laws, and if there were contributing causes, such as speeding.
+The accident reconstruction investigators may be able to determine where the impact occurred, who violated traffic laws, and if there were contributing causes, such as speeding.

-In some cases, accident reconstruction provides us with the evidence necessary to recover compensation for our client.
+In some cases, crash reconstruction provides us with the evidence necessary to recover the maximum compensation for our client.